You can contact me via email at kat.lavers (at) gmail.com, or use the form below.

 Are you available to speak at my event, run tours or teach workshops?

 Yes!
 Get in touch via the form below.
 Please understand that I usually need to charge for my time.
-I have a sliding scale so that I can offer a lower rate to community groups, and support my pro bono work with refugees and other groups in need.
+I have a sliding scale so that I can offer a lower rate to community groups, and support my pro bono work with groups in need.

 Are you available for media requests?